neuro-related/3D_from_eeg/README.md

 # EEG2brainvol
-attempts to use resting/functional EEG to derive a volume suitable for beamforming via AI
+attempts to use resting/functional EEG to derive, via AI, a volume suitable for beamforming

 ## big picture
 To achieve acceptable source-level resolution while keeping high time resolution with EEG, individual MRI images are needed.